serock/dividend-reformulater/README.md

 See [How to Build the App](/../../wiki/How-to-Build-the-App) in the Wiki.

 ### Test the App
-Test the `dividend-reformulater` app by running the app without any arguments from a terminal.
+Test the app by running the app without any arguments from a terminal.
 For example,

 ```Shell
 java -jar dividend-reformulater-2024.0.5.jar